Elected officials in Texas often misuse open records laws to conceal public records and documents.

-Attorney General Greg Paxton's office handles about 29,000 public information cases a year.
+Attorney General Ken Paxton's office handles about 29,000 public information cases a year.
 It should have authority to investigate decisions by local government to withhold information based on unwarranted or over-broad exemptions.

 Last October, the Anderson County Sheriff's Office, citing Newsome's privacy rights, denied a request by Newsome's son for her medical records.
 Applying medical privacy rights to a son's attempt to learn how his mother died in jail is twisting the law.

 In May, Taylor also rejected a request for jailhouse video surveillance from the day Newsome died, arguing that releasing it would “create a safety issue for officers,” another stretch of the law.
 At minimum, such claims should be justified to the Attorney General's Office.

 All of this matters.
 Without access to public information, the people can't hold their government accountable.
 They can't fix problems they know nothing about, whether it be a council member improperly billing the city for a meal, a mayor giving his best friend a no-bid contract, or a sheriff providing inadequate medical care to prisoners and triggering a costly civil suit.

 To keep government in Texas transparent, legislators ought to make it more difficult for public officials to misuse the law.
 Above all, that means eliminating their ability to conceal reports on in-custody deaths.